bosquejun/bantai/packages/with-rate-limit/README.md

 {
   type: 'token-bucket',
   key: 'user:123',
-  capacity: 10000,
+  limit: 10000,
-  refillPeriod: '1d', // Refills to full capacity (10k tokens) over 1 day
+  period: '1d', // Refills to full capacity (10k tokens) over 1 day
-  tokenCost: 1, // Optional: tokens consumed per request (default: 1) }
+  cost: 1, // Optional: tokens consumed per request (default: 1) }
 ```

-**Note**: The `refillPeriod` is a time period (e.g. `"1d"`, `"1h"`, `"30m"`) representing the time to refill from empty to full capacity.
-The refill rate is automatically calculated as `capacity / period`.
-For example, `capacity: 10_000` and `refillPeriod: '1d'` means the bucket can hold 10,000 tokens and refills at a rate of 10,000 tokens per day.
+**Note**: The `period` is a time period (e.g. `"1d"`, `"1h"`, `"30m"`) representing the time to refill from empty to full capacity.
+The refill rate is automatically calculated as `limit / period`.
+For example, `limit: 10_000` and `period: '1d'` means the bucket can hold 10,000 tokens and refills at a rate of 10,000 tokens per day.

-**Token Cost**: The `tokenCost` parameter (optional, default: 1) specifies how many tokens each request consumes.
-This allows you to implement variable-cost rate limiting where different operations consume different amounts of tokens.
-For example, a simple API call might cost 1 token, while a complex operation might cost 5 tokens.
+**Cost**: The `cost` parameter (optional, default: 1) specifies how many tokens/requests each operation consumes.
+This allows you to implement variable-cost rate limiting where different operations consume different amounts.
+For example, a simple API call might cost 1, while a complex operation might cost 5.
+This parameter works for all rate limiting strategies.

 ## API Reference